 - Are you going to need help with setting up the software, or direct assistance figuring out how it works?

 - What’s your role, and who are your typical clients?

 Knowing the answers to the above questions will help you make an informed choice.
-And that’s exactly what you need when choosing an influencer marketing software platform.
+And that’s exactly what you need when choosing an Software Guide.